Pttn/rieMiner/README.md

 RefreshInterval = 60

 # For solo mining, submit not only blocks (6-tuples) but also k-tuples of at least the given length.
-# Additionally, the base prime of such tuple will be shown in the Benchmark Mode.
+# Additionally, the base prime of such tuple will be shown in the Search Mode.
 Default: 6
 TupleLengthMin = 4

 # For solo mining, there is a developer fee of 1%.
 Choose how many % you wish to donate between 1 and 99 (only integers!).
 Default: 2
 Donate = 5

-# For solo mining, add consensus rules in the GetBlockTemplate RPC call, each separated by a comma. 'segwit' must be present.
-# Default: segwit
-# Rules = segwit

 # Which sort of constellation the miner will mine.
 Currently, Riecoin MainNet accepts '0, 4, 2, 4, 2, 4' constellations, and TestNet '0, 2, 4, 2'.
 Default: 0, 4, 2, 4, 2, 4
 # Note that the offsets are not cumulative, so '0, 4, 2, 4, 2, 4' corresponds to n + (0, 4, 6, 10, 12, 16).
 # ConstellationType = 0, 2, 4, 2

 # Other options
-# BenchmarkDifficulty = 1600
+# Difficulty = 1600
+# BenchmarkBlockInterval = 150
 # BenchmarkTimeLimit = 0
 # Benchmark2tupleCountLimit = 100000
 # SieveBits = 25